-Within Canada, high school has become a place where students can reach their full potential and explore the kind of person they want to be.
-With an excellent quality of life, and an exceptional education system, for students looking for the best education they can possibly get, Canada is the ideal choice for secondary studies.
-Overall, here are six reasons why international students should consider choosing Canada to start or continue their high school education.
+Within Canada, high school, or “secondary school”, has become a place where students can reach their full potential.
+With an excellent quality of life and an exceptional education system, attending a Canadian high school is the ideal choice for secondary studies.
+You may be asking yourself “How do international students receive high school admission in Canada?”

-1. A modern classroom
+1. A Modern Classroom

-2. Relevant and engaging coursework
+2. Relevant and Engaging Coursework

-3. Cooperative education and internship programs
+3. Cooperative Education and Internship Programs

-4. Exceptional and highly qualified staff
+4. Exceptional and Highly-Qualified Staff

 Furthermore, guidance counsellors are also available in every Canadian high school to help organize their students’ futures.
 Guidance counsellors are able to but are not limited to provide: course selection advice, career counselling, scholarship research, and much more!
 Need to organize your entire life out?
 Guidance counsellors are the most valuable resource for learning success in one’s secondary studies.

 Unlike many schools internationally, Canadian high schools keep in mind that all students learn differently.
 As a result, Canadian high schools aim to address different types of learners in a wide variety of ways.
-Whether it is the structure of the school’s environment or the delivery of the curriculum by the teacher that is modified, the unique approaches to learning allow students to not only learn how they learn best, but practice learning through different methods.
+Whether it is the structure of the school’s environment or the delivery of the curriculum by the teacher that is modified, the unique approaches to learning allow students to not only learn how they learn best but also practice learning through different methods.

-As a general whole, Canadian high schools value questions and inquiries more than the answers they produce.
+As a whole, Canadian high schools value questions and inquiries more than the answers they produce.
 Students are heavily encouraged to investigate what they are learning and question the validity of the information.
-Since ideas come from a wide variety of sources, learning is approached from many different angles.
-Students have the chance to put theory to practice, be creative in their ideas, and grow as people.
+Since ideas come from different sources, learning is approached from many different angles.
+Students have the chance to put theory into practice, become creative in their ideas, and grow as people.
 To top it all off – Canadian high schools often have a physical environment that is safe, inclusive, and diverse – ensuring that the only thing that a student has to worry about is their studies.

-If you are looking to to study in the USA, Canadian secondary credentials are valued just as much as their own diplomas.
+If you are looking to study in the USA, Canadian secondary credentials are valued just as much as their own diplomas.
 There are also many SAT and ACT testing centres that allow you to meet their standardized testing requirements essential for admission into US colleges.
 With a quality Canadian high school education, the sky is your limit!